-The Führerbunker in Berlin was constructed for the protection of Adolf Hitler and his closest employees.
+The Führerbunker in Berlin was constructed for the protection of Adolf Hitler and his closest military and civilian staff.
 Construction began in 1936 in the garden under the old Reich Chancellery and the bunker was expanded in 1944.
 From January 1945 until his suicide on April 30, 1945, Hitler stayed in the bunker with his wife Eva Braun (from April 29) and his dog Blondie.

 The bunker consisted of bedrooms, living and dining rooms and offices, and there was access from the Chancellery building and from the garden.
-The part of the bunker where Hitler stayed, had a roof of up to 13 ft reinforced concrete and lay 28 ft under the garden.
+The part of the bunker where Hitler stayed had a roof of up to 13 ft of reinforced concrete and lay 28 ft under the garden.
 It was in the garden outside the emergency exit that the bodies of Hitler and Eva Braun were burned after their suicide.

 The Russians found the abandoned bunker on May 2.